Terenure College RFC: Present day

-Coached by former Munster and Leinster hooker James Blaney and coaches John Coffey and Derm Blaney.
-Terenure play in the top division of the All Ireland League, having been promoted in 2014 from Division 1B on the back of promotion the previous season from Division 2A.
+Coached by Carlos Spencer a former New Zealand All Black who played fly-half, Terenure play in the top division of the All Ireland League, having been promoted in 2014 from Division 1B on the back of promotion the previous season from Division 2A.
+They finished as runner up in 2021–22, losing to Clontarf in the final.
+In 2022–23 the club again met Clontarf in the final, winning the match to claim their maiden All Ireland League title.